Dutesier/Dutesier/README.md

 <h2 align="center"> 👨‍💻 About me</h2>
 <p align="center">
   <samp>
 My name is Duarte Areias dos Reis, a.k.a.
 Dutesier, and I'm a Software Developer @ Critical Software (BMW Group) and a proud member of 42 Lisboa.
-I'm currently exploring the crazy world of machine learning.
-I have a background in management but coding is my biggest passion.
+I'm currently exploring the crazy world of machine learning, learning a bit more about game development and writing a full-stack application using Go and Vue.js.
+I have a background in business management and coding is my biggest passion.
 I also love Brazilian Jiu-Jitsu, woodworking and D&D :dragon:
   </samp>
 </p>